renkun-ken/rlist/README.md

 ### Sorting

-If we want to sort the developers by the number of interests in descending order, then by the number of years they have been using R in descending order, we can call `list.sort`.
+Sort the developers by the number of interests in descending order, then by the number of years they have been using R in descending order by calling `list.sort`.

 ```r